cnavrides/softwaretesting.fyi/docs/conferences.md

 ### PNSQC (Oct 10-12)
 [Pacific NorthWest Software Quality Conference (PNSQC)](https://www.pnsqc.org/) is an annual conference held in Portland Oregon.
 It covers topics ranging from evolution of Quality, emerging technology, AI/ML.
 In addition to the conference there is also workshops available.

+## Agregators
+### testingConferences.org
+[testingConferences.org](https://testingconferences.org/) is a currated list that is updated frequently with many conferences world wide.